An improved 3-local characterisation of McL and its automorphism group: Introduction

-The proofs of both of these theorem exploit the methods introduced by Suzuki which permit parts of the character table of $G$ to be constructed.
+The hypothesis about the embedding of $H$ in $G$ in Theorem~\ref{108} is equivalent to saying that $H$ is strongly $3$-embedded in $G$.
+The proofs of both of the above theorems exploit the methods introduced by Suzuki which permit parts of the character table of $G$ to be constructed.
 Details of the theory behind the Suzuki method are very well presented in \cite{CurtisReiner}.
-The embedding properties in both Theorems~\ref{108} and \ref{G=H} which assert that centralizers of certain elements of $H$ are contained in $H$ are precisely the requirements needed to make the Suzuki theory of special classes work.
+The embedding properties in both Theorems~\ref{G=H} and \ref{108} which assert that centralizers of certain elements of $H$ are contained in $H$ are precisely the requirements needed to make the Suzuki theory of special classes work.
 The result of the Suzuki method are fragments of possible character tables for $G$.
 These fragmentary tables provide all the character values on certain elements of order $3$ in $H$.

-This calculation is performed by hand and in great detail for the proof of Theorem~\ref{108}.
-For the proof of Theorem~\ref{G=H}, however, as we start to build up the required decompositions there is an overwhelming number of possibilities and so we have performed this calculation using {\sc Magma} \cite{Magma}.
-The result of this computation (which takes a few hours) is four fragments of possible character tables for $G$.
+For the proof of Theorem~\ref{G=H}, as we start to build up the required character decompositions there is an overwhelming number of possibilities and so we have performed this calculation using {\sc Magma} \cite{Magma}.
+The result of this computation is four fragments of possible character tables for $G$.
 However this statement is rather disingenuous as in fact each fragment represents many possible character tables as the entries of the partial tables are only known up to sign choices.

 Recall that for $x,y, z \in G$ the $G$-structure constant is determined by the character table of $G$ by the following equation